-The Portland State University School of Architecture is pleased to welcome Iñaki Alday as our first speaker in the "Unclad" international lecture series for 2013-2014.
+The Portland State University School of Architecture is pleased to welcome David Heymann as our final speaker in the "Unclad" international lecture series for 2013-2014.

 David Heymann is the Harwell Hamilton Harris Regents Professor in the School of Architecture at the University of Texas, Austin.
 His design practice, writing and research address the complex relationship of buildings and natural landscapes.
 Most widely known for his environmentally conscious design of George W. and Laura Bush’s Crawford, Texas, home, he is the recipient of the Texas Society of Architects’ 2002 Award for Outstanding Educational Contributions and the Friar Centennial Teaching Fellowship.
 A widely published writer, he has been a contributor to the Emerging Voices series by the Architecture League of New York.

 "Unclad," Portland State University School of Architecture's 2013-2014 lecture series, features five internationally renowned lecturers hailing from the fields of architecture, urban design, landscape architecture, architectural criticism, and commedia dell’architettura.
 Lecturers include Barcelona architect Iñaki Alday, Georgia Institute of Technology professor Ellen Dunham-Jones, Finland-based multidisciplinary architect Marco Casagrande, acclaimed Japanese architect Sou Fujimoto and UT Austin professor and environmental architect David Heymann.
 These visionaries will discuss their work and ideas as they address architecture’s seemingly opposing tasks: concealing and revealing, enclosing and disclosing.